PSilvestre/delta-enabled-crdts/topologies/README.md

 $ ./start-replicas.sh REPLICAS_CONFIG REPLICAS_COMMANDS_DIR LOGS_DIR EXECUTION_NUMBER GOSSIP_SLEEP_TIME FANOUT DELTA_FLAG
 ```

 The argument __EXECUTION_NUMBER__ can be used to run an experiment several times.
-Then, the script __analyse.sh__, if it founds more than one execution, it will calculate the average of all executions.
+The script __analyse.sh__, only processes one execution at a time, but it saves the info used to draw the charts in a file.
+After that, you can use __average.sh__ with files resultant from analysing different executions.

 The argument __GOSSIP_SLEEP_TIME__ indicates the number of seconds to wait before gossiping.